daniel-k/HermitCore/README.md

 which is a shared directory between the host and QEMU.

-### Testing HermitCore as classical standalone unikernel
+### As classical standalone unikernel within a virtual machine

 HermitCore applications can be directly started as standalone kernel within a virtual machine.
 In this case,